HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 parameter `launch=abc123`, then it requests the scope `launch` and provides an additional URL parameter of `launch=abc123`.

+The application could choose to also provide `launch/patient` and/or `launch/encounter` as "hints" regarding which contexts the app would like the EHR to gather.
+The EHR MAY ignore these hints (for example, if the user is in a workflow where these contexts do not exist).

+If an application is also requesting a clinical scope which is restricted to a patient (e.g. `patient/*.read`), and the authorization results in the EHR is granting that scope, the EHR SHALL establish a patient in context.
+The EHR MAY refuse authorization requests including `patient/` but that do not include a valid `launch`, or it MAY infer the `launch/patient` scope.

 ### Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the